Bas-Rhin: Climate

 The Bas-Rhin has a continental-type climate, characterised by cold, dry winters and hot, stormy summers, due to the western protection provided by the Vosges.
 The average annual temperature is 10.4 °C in the lowlands (Entzheim) and 7 °C on high ground.
 The annual maximum temperature is high (30 °C).
 The average rainfall is 700 mm per year.

 Established according to data from the Infoclimat station at Strasbourg-Entzheim (the airport), over the period from 1961 to 1990.

-Name
+Etymology

-This is the last French department to have kept the term Bas meaning "Lower" in its name.
-Other departments using this prefix preferred to change their names - e.g.: Basses-Pyrénées in 1969 became Pyrénées-Atlantiques and Basses-Alpes in 1970 became the department of Alpes-de-Haute-Provence.
+Bas-Rhin is the last French department to have kept the term Bas meaning "Lower" in its name.
+Other departments using this prefix preferred to change their names—e.g.: Basses-Pyrénées in 1969 became Pyrénées-Atlantiques and Basses-Alpes in 1970 became the department of Alpes-de-Haute-Provence.
 The same phenomenon was observed for the inférieur (also meaning "lower") departments such as Charente-Inférieure, Seine-Inférieure, and Loire-Inférieure.